Drinking warm bottled water does not increase the risk of breast cancer.

-It is true that if a plastic bottle is exposed to extremely high temperatures, chemicals in the plastic are released into the water inside.
-But the amount released would still be within normal safety limits and would not cause any harm.
+It’s true that if a plastic bottle or container is exposed to extremely high temperatures, chemicals such as BPA in the plastic are released into the water or food product inside.
+But the amount released would still be within safe limits and would not cause any harm.

 Research has shown that, even when consumed at high levels, BPA is not a health concern.

 Content last reviewed August 2014; next planned review 2016